S2BCBCDev/voting-dapp-tutorial-2023-bis/LABxTutorialVotingDapp2023/LAB3.md

 ### Verify contracts (optional)

+It is good practice to verify your contract on Etherscan.
+If you are already on Sepolia Testnet, you can verify your contract from hardhat by including your API key into .env file.

 If you've added your Etherscan API key, you'll be able to verify the contracts using the following command:

 ```bash